 It was also interesting when the Doctor reveals to Clara that he came to Akhaten once before with his daughter Susan.
 Now isn’t that interesting.
 What happened in that adventure I wonder?

 In the episode, the Doctor and Clara get to ride on a space-bike to rescue Merry when she’s in trouble.
 The Doctor and Clara on a space-bike was a thrill!
-Matt and Jenna must have enjoyed it!
+Matt Smith and Jenna Coleman must have enjoyed it!

 ‘The Rings of Akhaten’ is a nice little episode and a truly lovely character piece for Clara Oswald.
 I liked Clara’s compassionate nature and ‘The Long Song’ is what the episode is remembered for.